likeajumprope/dev-tools-train-track/README.md

 ![source-control-tab](https://user-images.githubusercontent.com/1054870/144535957-e6905dce-0218-4274-ac01-9e67c317389f.png)

-and open it as a new project
+and open it as a new project.

+Should see virtually empty project with just a README file and gitignore.

+You will then pull some changes I have made upstream using the source control tab.

 ### Dipy tutorial
 ### Write command line using click